JonasSchaub/GlycosylationStatistics/README.md

 * **ChEMBL**: The ChEMBL 28 database is curated in one test method and analysed for glycosidic moieties in another.
 To run the curation test, the dataset has to be placed in the <i>/src/test/resources/</i> directory as an SDF.
 After curation, the curated dataset has to be placed in the same directory.
-* **DrugBank**: The DrugBank "all structures" database is curated in one test method and analysed for glycosidic moieties in another.
+* **DrugBank**: The DrugBank "all structures" dataset is curated in one test method and analysed for glycosidic moieties in another.
 To run the curation test, the dataset has to be placed in the <i>/src/test/resources/</i> directory as an SDF.
 After curation, the curated dataset has to be placed in the same directory.